switchspan/switchspan.github.io/source/_posts/2013-06-02-from-wordpress-to-octopress.markdown

 ## Some changes

-You may or may not have noticed that this blog has switched from a hosted [WordPress](http://www.wordpress.org) blog to a [Octopress](http://octopress.org) blog.
+You may or may not have noticed this blog has switched from a hosted [WordPress](http://www.wordpress.org) blog to a [Octopress](http://octopress.org) blog.
 I originally started looking at migrating the blog for a couple of
 reasons: